-Air handler units may be used for heating (heat pumps) or cooling of buildings under construction, if the following conditions are met:
+Air handler units may be used for heating or cooling of buildings under construction, if the following conditions are met:

-A room thermostat must control the air handler.
-The use of fixed jumpers is not allowed.

-- Air filter must be installed in the system and must be maintained during construction. - Air filter must be replaced upon construction completion. - The air handler evaporator coil, supply fan assembly and duct system must be thoroughly cleaned following final construction clean-up. - All air handler operating conditions must be verified according to these installation instructions.
+- A room thermostat must control the air handler.
+The use of fixed jumpers is not allowed. - Air filter must be installed in the system and must be maintained during construction. - Air filter must be replaced upon construction completion. - The air handler evaporator coil, supply fan assembly and duct system must be thoroughly cleaned following final construction clean-up. - All air handler operating conditions must be verified according to these installation instructions. - Ensure that sensor opening is clear and free of debris.